srirambtechit/computer-science/datastructure-tree-problems/README.md

  6. Given tree is BinarySeachTree or not?
 [BSTCheck.java]

- 7. Find a faulty node in BST
+ 7. Find a faulty node in BST	[FaultyNodeBST.java]

- 8. Given sorted array build a BST
+ 8. Given sorted array build a balanced BST	[SortedArrayToBST.java]

  9. Given Pre-order and Inorder traversal array build BST